legendreddragon/legendreddragon.github.io/lord/levels/index.md

 Each time you level up:
  - Your Base Hp, Strength and Defense increases
  - The Forest Monsters will change
- - You get unable to attack people in the Inn
+ - You will be unable to attack people in the Inn
    - From -1 your current level, you can attack
- - You get unable to use skills in Offline Battles
+ - You will be unable to use skills in Offline Battles
    - Can use Skills on players 1 level above you (or more)
    - Can use LightShield if on the same-level or above you
  - You get the ability to talk to the Bartender (lvl 2)